powerseb/powerseb.github.io/_posts/2023-06-10-LSASS-parsing-without-a-cat.md

 ![Pattern in memory](pattern.jpg)
 _We found it!_

-After acquiring the Address of the pattern, we can start with the different parts of the crypto material.
+After acquiring the address of the pattern, we can start with the different parts of the crypto material.
 The IV, DES and AES key are independent from each other.
-So, if we first acquire the IV or the DES key is not relevant so here is a short wrap up:
+So, if we first acquire the IV or the DES key is not relevant, so here is a short wrap up:

 - IV - the steps to extract the IV are - we need to add the IV-offset to the address where the pattern has been identified.
 There we need to extract four bytes - which is a pointer to IV data.
 Now we need to add the IV-offset, the extracted pointer and four bytes to the address of the pattern - and there we have it the IV.